-I am often to be heard talking about how surprising it is that many of the marvellously constructed and well-embellished buildings along Old and New Bond Streets are not listed at least Grade II.
+I am often to be heard talking about how surprising it is that many of the marvellously constructed and well-embellished buildings along Old/New Bond Street are not listed at least Grade II.
 This, I assumed/hoped was because the kind of companies who trade here are aware and proud of the beautiful buildings in which their products were being sold and they simply look after the heritage they inherit.
 Indeed, one only has to look at the excellent revamp by Victoria's Secret at the northern end of New Bond Street, where many of the modern shopfittings installed a decade ago were cleverly created with modern products to appear as if they have been there since the 1930s.
 The outside of that building is stunning, never mind that gorgeous glass staircase inside.

 But this post is about what I believe is criminal damage/wanton destruction at 24-25 New Bond St, on the corner of Conduit Street, where beautiful, possibly unique, curved windows at ground level that meandered in and out of the supporting columns as a wavy curtain of glass, shown above (Google Streetview screengrab) are no longer there.

 This building used to be home to C. J. Lytle Ltd, as shown by this marvellously evocative pic from 1948.
 More recently, until 2020, this was a branch of Russell & Bromley who made excellent use of the undulating glass as shown above.
 When R&B moved out, the street level windows were individually covered, as shown in my pic below from Feb2021.
 Phew, I thought, they'll be fine.

 Then Balenciaga took over the building and installed bigger bright green hoardings around the curtilage (I love that word!) as shown here in June2021.
 I continued to naively assume that this was to protect the lovely windows, that they were simply performing a bit of TLC behind there.
 I mean, who would remove what surely must be some of the best curved glass in London?